notaryproject/notaryproject.dev/content/en/docs/user-guides/installation/cli.md

 cliVer : 2.0.0
 ---

-{{% alert title="Important" color="info" %}}
+{{% alert title="Warning" color="info" %}}
-`notation` v2.0.0-alpha.1 is still in an active development and not stable yet.
+`notation` v2.0.0-alpha.1 is for testing purposes and not stable yet.
 The features in this release are subject to change until it reaches stable release v2.0.0.
 {{% /alert %}}

 ## Download and install the CLI for Linux